PART 1, General Information

 Driving from the Suriname border (crossing is by ferry) to Georgetown you will cross 2 floating bridges.
 First floating bridge is near New Amsterdam called the Berbice Bridge second is the Demerara Harbour Bridge a nearly 2km floating bridge (TOLL) around 6 km before Georgetown

-After visiting French Guyana and Suriname our first impression of Guiana was poor and the filth on the beaches of Georgetown where a disgrace.
-We spend a few days in Georgetown and were happy to leave.
+After visiting French Guiana and Suriname our first impression of Guyana was poor and the filth on the beaches of Georgetown were a disgrace.
+We spent a few days in Georgetown and were happy to leave.
 Only point of interest for us was the Stabroek market.
-A public market with a building build of cast iron shipped from Holland.
+A public market with a building built of cast iron shipped from Holland.
 Lots of activity and almost anything is up for sale here.
-After we obtained our ferry tickets for the Kurupukari river crossing we were glad to leave this town. (the Kurupukari ferry crossing must be the world’s most expensive ferry crossing?
+After we obtained our ferry tickets for the Kurupukari river crossing we were glad to leave this town. (the Kurupukari ferry crossing must be the world’s most expensive ferry crossing)

-KAIETEUR NATIONAL PARK is a located in the Siparuni region.
-The majestic Kaieteur Falls, known to be the highest single-drop waterfall in the world and five times taller than Niagara Falls.
+Is located in the Siparuni region.
+The majestic Kaieteur Falls is known to be the highest single-drop waterfall in the world and five times taller than Niagara Falls.
 Most people fly in, but you can drive to the park, but this is not for the fainthearted.

 Guyana’s rainforest is home to one of the world’s most pristine habitats.
 The interior of Guyana (approximately 169,000 square kilometres) remains minimally disturbed by human activity.
 As one of four intact rainforests left in the world, Guyana is host to more than 800 species of birds, hundreds of species of mammals, and thousands of species of insects.
 These include the largest bird of prey (harpy eagle), largest otter (giant river otter), largest anteater (giant anteater), and largest freshwater scaled fish (arapaima) in the world, as well as the largest species of cat native to the Western Hemisphere (jaguar).
 The tourism industry has been severely limited by a lack of infrastructure, which is a bonus for those overlanders wanting to go off the beaten track and do some serious off roading.